 Goodfellow Inc. is a diversified manufacturer of value-added lumber products, as well as a wholesale distributor of building materials and floor coverings.
-Goodfellow Inc. has 9 processing plants and 13 distribution centres from coast-to-coast in Canada, as well as 1 distribution centre in the USA and 1 in the United Kingdom.
+Goodfellow Inc. has 9 processing plants and 13 distribution centres from coast-to-coast in Canada, as well as 1 distribution centre and 2 processing plants in the USA and 1 distribution centre in the United Kingdom.
 The Company services customers in the commercial and residential sectors through lumber yard retailer networks, manufacturers, industrial and infrastructure project partners, and floor covering specialists.

-COMPARISON FOR THE THREE MONTHS ENDED MAY 31, 2023 AND 2022
+COMPARISON FOR THE THREE MONTHS ENDED MAY 31, 2024 AND MAY 31, 2023 (unaudited)